YueLiPicasso/OCanrenTutorial/Main/digTypes/README.md

   type ('a1, ..., 'an, 'b1, ..., 'bn) groundi = (('a1, ..., 'an) ground, ('b1, ..., 'bn) logic) injected
 end;;
 ```
 The reader may apply these templates to define his own types.
+OCanren is for typed relational programming.Two points here: it is typed, and it is relational.
+We have now studied how to work with the types.
+This clears the way so that we
+can then focus on the relational part.

 ### Allusion to OCanren standard libraries